earthpulse/eotdl/usecases/usecaseA/README.md

 ./run_extraction.sh list_of_acquisition_directories.txt acquisitions_metadata.txt
 ```

 As the archives are over 500GB each, iterating through them can be a long process.
+Running in background and disowning is advised.